sf-wdi-17/notes/lectures/week-10/_3_wednesday/dusk/ANGULAR_TESTING.md

 * Define 'brittle'
 * What is the first thing you should do when you write a test?
 * What constituent parts does Protract 'glue together'?
 Could you use those parts individually?
 When?
 Under what circumstances?

+## Good to Know

+* To do unit testing on AngularJS use [Karma](http://karma-runner.github.io/0.12/intro/how-it-works.html).